communitytechnology/communitytechnology.github.io/index.md

 <p class="section" style="font-size:1.2em;">A collective resource for <span class="small-caps">
-digital stewardship</span>, <span class="small-caps">digital justice</span> and <span class="small-caps">community-owned infrastructure</span>. <br />These resources emphasize self-governance, participatory learning, collaborative design and sustainability.
+digital stewardship</span>, <span class="small-caps">digital justice</span> and <span class="small-caps">community infrastructure</span>. <br />These resources emphasize self-governance, participatory learning, collaborative design and sustainability.
 As we learn and new people contribute, these resources will grow and change over time and we welcome contributions. </p>

 <div class="grid home-width">